pacocoursey/use-descendants/README.md

 }
 ```

+#### React.memo

+Items that use `React.memo` or stable keys will still have an up-to-date index, as they will be forcefully re-rendered whenever the parent re-renders.
+This means you can safely remove `React.memo`, as it will always be bypassed.

+#### Data passing

-You can pass any data you want to `useDescendant` and it will be available in the parent through the `map` ref:
+You can pass any data you want to `useDescendant` and it will be available in the parent through `map`:

 ```jsx
 // In Item